sankarsubramanian/m2x-c/README.md

 Setup
 =====

 The library is written in [C89](http://en.wikipedia.org/wiki/ANSI_C) standard.
-So you can use most of the C compiliers including gcc and clang to compile the source code.
-The only external dependency is [libcurl](http://curl.haxx.se/libcurl/), please refer to the documentation of your OS for how to install libcurl.
+So you can use most C compilers, including gcc and clang, to compile the source code.
+The only external dependency is [libcurl](http://curl.haxx.se/libcurl/) (please refer to the documentation for your OS for instructions on how to install libcurl).
 In fact, most Linux distributions come with libcurl support natively.

 To build the m2x-c library and the examples, follow the next steps: